xuri/excelize-doc/en/cell.md

-INDEX                    | Uses an index to choose a value from a reference or array INDIRECT                 | Returns a reference indicated by a text value INT                      | Rounds a number down to the nearest integer INTRATE                  | Returns the interest rate for a fully invested security IPMT                     | Returns the interest payment for an investment for a given period IRR                      | Returns the internal rate of return for a series of cash flows
+INDEX                    | Uses an index to choose a value from a reference or array INDIRECT                 | Returns a reference indicated by a text value INT                      | Rounds a number down to the nearest integer INTERCEPT                | Returns the intercept of the linear regression line INTRATE                  | Returns the interest rate for a fully invested security IPMT                     | Returns the interest payment for an investment for a given period IRR                      | Returns the internal rate of return for a series of cash flows